 Invariably misunderstood by Anglophones, and often derided in the English-language financial press, the French economy remains one of the world’s major economies.
 For many years characterized by a distinctive economic model in which the French state intervened to correct or prevent market failures, as France has embraced the global market, its economy has converged with the western norm, but it remains different from its western neighbours, particularly Germany and the UK, in a number of important respects.

 This general economic history of modern France – the first in the English language for nearly twenty years – provides an authoritative analysis of the modern French economy from its postwar reforms, through the period of Gaullist national planning, to the impact of the recent global financial crisis.
 She explores the monetary and fiscal policies of successive governments and the country’s economic performance through a variety of indicators.
 In particular she explores the attempts by the state to correct the regional imbalances associated with the contraction of agriculture and the decline of the textile, coal and steel industries as well as the dominance of Paris.
 The part played by demographic change, income inequality, the European project and migration patterns in French economic development are also investigated.
 The strength and competitiveness of the public and private sectors is detailed, including the key industries of finance, energy and transport.

-Frances Lynch is Reader in History at the University of Westminster.
+Frances M. B. Lynch is Emerita Reader in History at the University of Westminster.
 She has written extensively on the economic history of modern France, including France and the International Economy: From Vichy to the Treaty of Rome.